-Participants.
-Participants included 94 children between six and eight years old $(M{age}=6.92 \text{ years}, SD{age}=.79 \text{ years}; 57\%$ female, 43% male).
-Children's parents completed a demographic questionnaire in which they identified their children as White or European-American (45%), Black or African-American (17%), Asian or Asian-American (14%), multiracial (14%), and "other" (6%); the remaining parents did not answer this question.
+Participants included 94 children between 6 and 8 years old ($M{\rm age} = 6.92$ years, $SD{\rm age} = 0.79$ years; 57% female, 43% male).
+Children's parents completed a demographic questionnaire in which they identified their children as White or European-American (45%), Black or African American (17%), Asian or Asian American (14%), multiracial (14%)

+and "other" (6%); the remaining parents did not answer this question.
 Parents reported their child's ethnicity using a separate question, and 18% of parents identified their children as Hispanic or Latinx.
 Data from five additional children were excluded because they did not comprehend the experimental items.
 Children were recruited from a departmental database and from a children's museum in a large city in the northeastern United States.
 Here and in Study 2, families signed up for inclusion in the departmental database either in person (at public street fairs, public parks, and the aforementioned children's museum) or by visiting our laboratory's website.
 Given our recruitment strategy, any families with eligible children could participate.
-All children received a small prize for participating.
+All children received a small prize (e.g., a sticker) for participating.

-Participants also included 94 adults between 18 and 52 years old (M{age} =22.68 years, SD{age} =5.74 years; 66% female, 34% male).
-Adult participants self-identified as White or

-European-American (44%), Black or African-American (19%), Asian or Asian-American (26%), Native American or Pacific Islander (1%), multiracial (7%), or "other" (3%).
+Participants also included 94 adults between 18 and 52 years old $(M{age} = 22.68 \text{ years}, SD{age} =$ 5.74 years; 66% female, 34% male).
+Adult participants self-identified as White or European-American (44%), Black or African American (19%), Asian or Asian American (26%), Native American or Pacific Islander (1%), multiracial (7%) or "other" (3%).
 Additionally, 10% of adults self-identified as Hispanic or Latinx.
 Data from three additional adults were excluded because they did not correctly answer an attention check item asking them to describe any of the characters presented throughout the study.
 Adults were recruited through the psychology department's participant pool and from the greater metropolitan community.
-Adults who participated via the university participant pool received .5 credits, and adults from the greater community received a small prize, such as a piece of candy.
+Adults who participated via the university participant pool received 0.5 credits, and adults from the greater community received a small prize (e.g., a piece of candy) for participating.

 Thirty-four adults reported that they knew at least one person who has previously served time in a jail or prison.
 Additionally, seven parents reported that their child knew at least one person who has experienced incarceration.
-However, no significant differences in responses emerged between individuals who knew at least one incarcerated individual and those who did not (see Supplementary Materials for relevant exploratory analyses concerning this variable).
+However, no significant differences in responses between individuals who knew at least one incarcerated individual and those who did not (see Sup-Information for relevant exploratory porting analyses concerning this variable).
 We also conducted a series of exploratory analysis examining the extent to which participant race and ethnicity predicted participant responses.
-Although members of racial and ethnic minority groups often have very different experiences in the criminal legal system than majority group members (e.g., Alexander, 2012; Banks et al., 2006; Richardson & Goff, 2013; Van Cleve, 2016), neither of these variables reliably predicted participants' responses (see Supplementary Materials for relevant analyses).
+Although members of racial and ethnic minority groups often have very different experiences in the criminal legal system than majority group members (e.g., Alexander, 2012; Banks et al., 2006; Richardson & Goff, 2013; Van Cleve, 2016), neither of these variables reliably predicted participants' responses (see Supporting Information for relevant analyses).